-2) eCommerce product quizzes can grow your email list.
+2) eCommerce product quizzes can grow your email or SMS list.

 When you collect a visitor’s email address, you get a direct line of communication to them.
 This powerful link allows you to identify, learn about, and market indefinitely to them.

 But to grow your list effectively, visitors must feel that they will gain value from giving up their email address or mobile number.
 After all, this is pretty personal information!

 Personalized product recommendations are a great way to grow your list by offering something of value to subscribers in exchange for their email.

 Demand Metric has found that interactive content achieves 2x higher conversion rates than static content.
 When you combine the interactivity of quizzes with the high value provided by product recommendations, you get a recipe for list growth success.

 There are several ways to collect emails with quizzes, including: